siyul-park/uniflow/docs/user_extensions.md

 # 🔧 User Extensions

 This guide explains how to extend your service and integrate it into the runtime environment.

 ## Development Environment Setup

-First, initialize the [Go](https://go.dev) module and download the necessary dependencies.
+First, initialize the [Go](https://go.dev) module and download the necessary dependencies:

 ```shell
 go get github.com/siyul-park/uniflow